navkag/SIMA-Project/README.md

 The SIMA-Project aims to provide a comprehensive understanding of higher dimensional quantile regression and its application across synthetic and real-life datasets.
 Through this analysis, we gain insights into modeling complex relationships and making robust predictions in various domains.

+### Disclaimer

+This work is solely for exploration purposes.
+Any significant output cannot be published or commercialized without the mentor's consent.
+Future extensions of the work and contributions are subject to the mentor's discretion.